Personal loan vs. personal line of credit: What’s the difference?

 A personal line of credit does not have a fixed term.
 Instead, it has a draw period that allows you to borrow against your credit limit whenever you need.
 You only pay back what you borrow with interest, which makes personal lines of credit ideal for home improvement projects or covering unexpected bills.

 The other major difference between personal loans and lines of credit is the interest you pay.
 Personal loans tend to have fixed interest rates.
-A line of credit may have a variable rate during its draw period, then switch to a fixed rate once that period is up.
+A line of credit may have a variable rate during its draw period, followed by a fixed rate once that period ends.

 Overall, personal loans and personal lines of credit are similar products.
 If you know how you need to use the funds, you can pick between predictable repayments and flexibility.